jidn/idid-rust/README.md

 For some reason, those to whom I report do not want that time included.
 Add an entry before leaving about what you have done up to that point with `idid add 'project poodles work-in-progress (WIP)'` or something similar.
 Now use `idid start` after returning.

-However, if you want to document your time, place it in a personal project or what ever makes sense to you.
+However, if you want to document your time, use a personal context or whatever makes sense to you and your workflow.

 ```sh
 idid add +personal hotdog lunch at Costco